cwig/start_follow_read/README.md

 #### Line Follower

-There is no built in stopping criteria.
 You should expect to be done when the validation loss is around 40-50.

 ```console
 python lf_pretraining.py sample_config.yaml